This Explains How the Chakras Really Work.

 Part 7 – Formation of the Higher Chakra System – Seventh Chakra.

 I have enjoyed this exercise of transcribing my experiences in healing using the map of the human chakra system immensely.
 For those of you that have read this entire set of articles, I want to deeply thank you for your interest, and invite you to write or call for more information on either session work or becoming a student.
 I have found that writing on this subject is something I thoroughly enjoy, and hope that you will revisit this site in the future for more articles that may appear.
-It is my intention to open my own school of spiritual energy healing in 2017, and I will post news of this development here on this site as it manifests.
+It is my intention to open my own school of spiritual energy healing in 2017, and I will post news of developments here on this site under ‘events’ as it manifests.
+Classes are being held in 2017 and are proving to be more than I had even hoped for.

 The Divine Spark within my Heart Bows to the Divine Spark within Your Heart